-- 10. The business contracts with in-state customers to stream videos and music to electronic devices for a charge.
+10. The business contracts with in-state customers to stream videos and music to electronic devices for a charge.
 This in-state business activity defeats the business's P.L.
 86-272 immunity because streaming does not constitute the sale of tangible personal property for purposes of P.L.
+86-272-see Article I.

-86-272. - 11.
-The business offers for sale only items of tangible personal property on its website.
+11. The business offers for sale only items of tangible personal property on its website.
 The website enables customers to search for items, read product descriptions, select items for purchase, choose among delivery options, and pay for the items.
-(The business does not engage in any in-state business activities that are not described in this example, such as the activities described in examples 2, 3, 4, 5, 6, 8, 9, and 10 above).
+The business does not engage in any in-state business activities that are not described in this example, such as the activities described in examples 2-5 and 7-10 above.
 This business activity does not defeat the business's P.L.
-86-272 immunity because the business engages exclusively in in-state activities that either constitute solicitation of orders for tangible personal property or are entirely ancillary to solicitation.
+86-272 immunity because the business engages exclusively in in-state activities that either constitute solicitation of orders for sales of tangible personal property or are entirely ancillary to solicitation.